 It's also possible to defer your admission, if you apply to college before your gap year.Related Content

 A gap year is a great way to gain valuable life skills, travel, and try new things.
 Beyond academic and employment benefits, taking dedicated time off to focus on meaningful growth can provide insight into yourself, broaden your perspective, and challenge you to grow.Related Content

 Should I go through a gap year program?

-Go Overseas provides a comprehensive list of gap year programs and reviews to help prospective gappers search and choose the perfect program to have an epic gap year experience.
-Programs help structure gap years to make the planning and budgeting process easier, as well as offer a broad spectrum of experiences from adventure travel to volunteering, to language immersion.
-Additionally, Go Overseas has virtual gap year programs for those who want to invest time in themselves but aren't in a position to travel at the moment.
+Gap year programs help structure gap years to make the planning and budgeting process easier, as well as offer a broad spectrum of experiences from adventure travel to volunteering, to language immersion.

-What do I do during my gap year?
+What should I do during a gap year?

 Gap years allow you to take control of your time through experiences outside your normal academics or work.
-This means what you do on your gap year is completely up to you, but many people decide to do one or multiple of these things:
+Whether you decide to spend this time volunteering in South Africa, doing a work exchange in Argentina, or learning Japanese in Japan, your gap year is completely up to you!

 Here a few ideas to get started:Related Content

 Can I earn college credit during a gap year?